gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/sbdg-basic-cache.md

 featured: true
 ---

-This guide walks you through how to add a simple cache, also called a Look-Aside Cache, to your Spring Boot application for Tanzu GemFire.
+This guide walks you through how to add a simple cache, called a Look-Aside Cache, to your Spring Boot application using VMware Tanzu GemFire and the [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/) dependency.
 ## When should I use a look-aside cache?

 Look-aside caching is a great candidate for data that doesn’t change often and is frequently read.
 Some examples include: